jfoucher/stati/docs/events.md

 - **Stati\Site\SiteEvents::WILL_READ_COLLECTIONS**

-  This event is triggered just before we start reading collections (posts and user-defined collections)
+  This event is triggered just before we start reading collections (posts and user-defined collections).

   Event dispatched is _Stati\Event\SiteEvent_

 - **Stati\Site\SiteEvents::DID_READ_COLLECTIONS**

-  This event is triggered when we are done reading all collections (including posts)
+  This event is triggered when we are done reading all collections (including posts).

   Event dispatched is _Stati\Event\SiteEvent_

 - **Stati\Site\SiteEvents::WILL_READ_PAGES**

-  This event is triggered just before we start reading pages (files that have frontmatter but are not part of a collection)
+  This event is triggered just before we start reading pages (files that have frontmatter but are not part of a collection).

   Event dispatched is _Stati\Event\SiteEvent_

 - **Stati\Site\SiteEvents::DID_READ_PAGES**

-  This event is triggered when we are done reading pages (files that have frontmatter but are not part of a collection)
+  This event is triggered when we are done reading pages (files that have frontmatter but are not part of a collection).

   Event dispatched is _Stati\Event\SiteEvent_